VIN and PPSR check for a used car in Queensland

 Frequently Asked Questions

 No. The PPSR requires the full 17-character Vehicle Identification Number (VIN).
-You can get the VIN from the registration certificate, by physically checking the car or using the QLD rego check app or webpage.
+You can get the VIN from the registration certificate, by physically checking the car, or free in about 30 seconds using the QLD rego check app or webpage, which shows the VIN for any Queensland registered plate.

 Yes. ppsr.gov.au is the official Australian government website.
 Always check the URL before entering payment details.